hindu-comm/weblogs/manasataramgini/2015/11/2015-11-19_the-autumn-days.md

 then that he felt that everything was congruent.
 Vidrum: “Before anything, I would like convey my heartfelt condolences for the tragic demise of Vrishchika and Indrasena.”
-Somakhya: “Ah\! the ruse has worked well.
+Somakhya: “Ah! the ruse has worked well.
 I am happy to inform you that they are alive and have fled the city to Dyutinagara in what will become residual Hindustan.”
-Vidrum: “What\!
+Vidrum: “What!
 I read in the news that their burnt remains were extracted from the ruins of the medical school and you two were quoted as hoping that the police will bring the perpetrators to law.”